hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 shoulders above their contemporaries not only by reason of their profound learning and inimitable teaching but also by their noble character.
-Till the end of his life Mr. Tilak ungrudingiy admitted the high moral and intellectual equipment they brought to their work.
+Till the end of his life Mr. Tilak ungrudgingiy admitted the high moral and intellectual equipment they brought to their work.
 They were Gurus in the real sense of the term.

 Out of Mr. Tilak's college-companions, Messrs.
-Mule, Sharangpani and Kathavte, though not quite so well known, have, in their own way distinguished themsel-
+Mule, Sharangpani and Kathavte, though not quite so well known, have, in their own way distinguished themselves.

-MR. BLUNT II

-ves.
 Others — Messrs.
-Shridhar Balkrishna Upasani, Gopal Ganesh Agarkar, Vamanrao Apte, Daji Abaji
+Shridhar Balkrishna Upasani,
+Gopal Ganesh Agarkar, Vamanrao Apte, Daji Abaji
 Khare, Ganesh S. Khaparde, R. N. Mudholkar, Dayaram Gidumal — need no introduction to our readers.
 Mr.
-(Dr. Sir) N. G. Chandavarkar, too was a contemporary oi Mr. Tilak, though studying in a different college.
+(Dr. Sir) N. G. Chandavarkar, too was a contemporary of Mr. Tilak, though studying in a different college.
 He passed his B. A. examination in the same year with Mr. Tilak (1876).
 Both Tilak and Chandavarkar secu- red a first Class in the B. A. examination.